-You will only get so far with a team that possess excellent technical abilities, but lacks interpersonal skills.
+You will only get so far with a team that possesses excellent technical abilities but lacks interpersonal skills.
 As previously mentioned, team project management is a collaborative environment, and in order to achieve success, yours will also need to have the following attributes:

 With no one steering the ship, it may accidentally crash into an iceberg (sorry, that was too easy).
-It is the responsibility of the project sponsor, project manager, and/or the team leader to provide direction and guidance, and encourage a collaborative and accessible culture.
+It is the responsibility of the project sponsor, project manager, and/or team leader to provide direction and guidance and encourage a collaborative and accessible culture.

-Teamwork can only happen when everyone’s on-board and on the same page.
+Teamwork can only happen when everyone’s on board and on the same page.
 Objectives and instructions must be clarified to the team in order for the project’s end goal to be achieved.
-It also very important to ensure every single member is reminded of their contribution and value as this can provide purpose, and reinforce the commitment.
+It is also very important to ensure every single member is reminded of their contribution and value as this can provide purpose, and reinforce the commitment.